quatroapp/frontend-dev-hiring-test/README.md

-Sept.
-2020 - Frontend Developer Technical Test
+Feb.
+2021 - Frontend Developer Technical Test
 ==============================================

 The goal of this test is to assess your familiarity with React, React Native, Redux, Hooks & CSS.
 You'll be building a mobile app that shows a list of restaurants in a 3km radius of the current user's position using a mock API.